 Here the two fold story of the French nouns that were originally the last name of the person who invented them:

-“Un Amphitryon” can be used in a very formal language as “a host who receives guests for diner”.… Read More
+“Un Amphitryon” can be used in a very formal language as “a host who receives guests for diner”.
+This name became popular after the success of a Moliere play from the XVIIth century, whose main character was called this way.… Read More

 French language is full of idioms that seem to be coming from nowhere.
 Indeed, we do love to embellish our way of speaking!
 Below is the origin of some common idioms: